octoTurnip/ha-flipped-utilities/README.md

 The 2025 color specification has two platform options - `Phone` and `Watch`.
 While you probably want to keep this at the default `Phone` setting, you have the ability to choose.
 Note that the `Watch` platform does not work well with light mode.

-### Harmonize Semantic Colors

-Semantic colors, such as red, orange, warning, info, etc., are normally static and can appear visually displeasing with certain theme palettes.
-Enabling this option will hue shift semantic colors towards the theme primary color, helping them better match the theme.

 ### Styles

 #### Style Upgrades